petermattia/petermattia/_posts/2021-12-05-perpetual-motion.markdown

 > The energy loss corresponds to the work it would take to bring oxygen
 > all the way up to your fuel cell (as you mentioned, oxygen is denser than air).
 > In an isolated environment, your system will stop when the oxygen around your fuel cell is depleted.

+**EDIT (2023-01-05)**: Robert Murphy proposed a similar idea, but with the electrolyzer deep underwater and the fuel cell at sea level.